mixmix/mixmix.nz/content/post/forecasts/index.md

-Contrast this with trying to protect people from complexity (not wanting to prematurely complicate or worry), but then feeling pressure to offer apologies, and context **in the exact moment of some disaster unfolding** :-1:.
+Contrast this with trying to protect people from complexity (not wanting to prematurely complicate or worry), but then feeling pressure to offer apologies, AND explanation, AND **in the exact moment of some disaster unfolding** :-1:.

 ## Commitment + Context